-- The core theory is more restrictive - → Fewer inventions will match this criteria - \rightarrow It is especially difficult for software to match all - " Generally, software is only an "accessory" - " Software cannot contribute to "new" and "inventive" - " "A new and inventive physical process" + computer - Theory of holistic interpretation - Very few inventions will not match these criteria! - \rightarrow In its pure form it is not accepted - " Those few decisions are regarded as erroneous by most - " Requires a technical consideration - Common ground: - An invention must be "technical" - Solution vs. problem/potential for technical effect
+- The core theory is more restrictive - → Fewer inventions will match this criteria - \rightarrow It is especially difficult for software to match all - " Generally, software is only an "accessory" - " Software cannot contribute to "new" and "inventive" - "A new and inventive physical process" + computer to perform it - Theory of holistic interpretation - Very few inventions will not match these criteria! - → In its pure form it is not accepted - " Those few decisions are mostly regarded as erroneous today - " Now requires a "technical consideration" in addition - Common ground: - An invention must be "technical" - Solution vs. problem/potential for technical effect